hyperledger/caliper/docs/vNext/Fabric_Configuration.md

 ```
 or from various [other sources](./Runtime_Configuration.md).

+### Binding with Fabric SDK 2.0.x
+> Note that when using the binding target for the Fabric SDK 2.0.x there are capability restrictions:
+> * The 2.0 SDK does not facilitate administration actions.
+It it not possible to create/join channels, nor install/instantiate chaincode.
+Consequently the 2.0 binding only facilitates operation with a `--caliper-flow-only-test` flag
+> * The 2.0 SDK currently only supports operation using a `gateway`.
+Consequently the 2.0.0 binding requires a `--caliper-fabric-gateway-usegateway` flag
+>
+> When testing with the 2.0 SDK, it is recommended to configure the system in advance with a network tool of your choice, or using Caliper bound to a 1.4 SDK.
+The 2.0 SDK may then be bound to Caliper and used for testing.
+> Caliper does not support the Fabric v2.0 chaincode lifecycle, however the legacy commands of install/instantiate are still valid, and so Caliper can perform basic network configuration using 1.4 SDK bindings.

 ## Runtime settings

 ### Common settings

 Some runtime properties of the adapter can be set through Caliper's [runtime configuration mechanism](./Runtime_Configuration.md).
-For the available settings, see the `caliper.fabric` section of the [default configuration file](https://github.com/hyperledger/caliper/blob/master/packages/caliper-core/lib/config/default.yaml) and its embedded documentation.
+For the available settings, see the `caliper.fabric` section of the [default configuration file](https://github.com/hyperledger/caliper/blob/master/packages/caliper-core/lib/common/config/default.yaml) and its embedded documentation.

 The above settings are processed when starting Caliper.
 Modifying them during testing will have no effect.
 However, you can override the default values _before Caliper starts_ from the usual configuration sources.